What is a Magnet?

 - Law of magnetic poles: Like poles repel while unlike poles attract.

-- Pair property: When a magnet is cut into two pieces, both the pieces will have a north pole and south pole.
+- Pair property: When a magnet is cut into two pieces, both the pieces will have the North Pole and the South Pole.

 - Sure test of magnetization: This test is conducted to check if a given rod is magnetized or not by checking either the attraction or the repulsion of the iron rod and magnet.